jonnonz1/nz-statute-book/acts/public/1998/postal-services-act-1998.md

 ### 28 Offence
 (1) Every person commits an offence who, not being registered as a postal operator under this Act, commences or carries on business as a postal operator.
-(2) Every person who commits an offence against this section is liable— (a) to a fine of not more than $10,000; and
+(2) Every person who commits an offence against this section is liable on conviction— (a) to a fine of not more than $10,000; and
   (b) to a further fine of not more than $1,000 for every day or part of a day during which the offence continues.